-In this article, I introduce an application called VirtualMotionCapture.
+In this article we will introduce an application called VirtualMotionCapture.

-VirtualMotionCapture is an application to control a 3D model in VRM format by VR devices, and I recommend it especially for those who want to become ‘Vtuber’.
+VirtualMotionCapture is an application to control a 3D model in VRM format with VR devices, and I recommend it for those who want to become a ‘Vtuber’.

-In addition, since it can be launched simultaneously with the VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.
+In addition, since it can be launched simultaneously with a VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.

 - 1 Introduction and preparation